Category Archives: World Affairs

 The Web

-[cliché]As the year draws to a close[/cliché], I’d like to thank the global network of PooterGeek operatives who make this site the nerve centre of international happenings that it is, both the core team of: Special Agent Berlinski: Paris operative and roving European reporter; Special Agent Levy: “the Mossad Mother”, our Middle East observer; Special Agent Savant: […]
+[cliché]As the year draws to a close[/cliché], I’d like to thank the global network of PooterGeek operatives who make this site the nerve centre of international happenings that it is, both the core team of: Special Agent Berlinski: Paris operative and roving European reporter; Special Agent Levy: “the Mossad Mother”, our Middle East observer; Special […]

 Getting Worse

 The Independent Radio News report on 96.9 Chiltern FM at four o’clock: “11 Britons are among the dead.”
 [Recording of northern Irish bloke recounting his experience] “—journalist Blahdy Blah on the earthquake in south Asia.
 In [Thailand] alone, eight Britons died.
 Others are on their way home to emotional reunions.”
-Don’t the media just love those […]
+Don’t the media just love […]

 David Carr Is The Anti-Swift